 Surgical methods could be considered for the removal of gallstones.
 If a child experiences severe symptoms or other treatment methods do not provide sustained relief, surgical removal of the gallbladder (cholecystectomy) is the only alternative treatment.
 Below are the surgical techniques that a doctor may consider.

-- Endoscopic retrograde cholangiopancreatography (ERCP): The doctor puts an endoscope with tiny lights and a camera into the upper digestive system through the mouth to locate and remove gallstones.
+- Endoscopic retrograde cholangiopancreatography (ERCP): This technique uses a combination of endoscopy and x-rays or fluoroscopy.
+The doctor puts an endoscope with tiny lights and a camera into the upper digestive system through the mouth to locate and remove gallstones.
 The doctor may use additional instruments to address any blockage or infection.
 It is a preferred procedure for pediatric patients since it involves a shorter stay at the hospital.

 - Laparoscopic cholecystectomy: Laparoscopic surgery or keyhole surgery is a minimally invasive technique to remove the gallbladder.
 In this method, a few small holes are made into the abdomen to insert a camera and surgical instruments.
 The gallbladder is then removed through the holes.
 It is the preferred method of removing the gallbladder in children since it causes less pain and involves shorter hospitalization time.